-Rachel and Leah decide to leave their father Laban and follow their husband
+Rachel and Leah leave their father and follow their husband

-Jacob is now strong and a threat.
-He meets with his two wives in a private conference, the wives understand their time is now, God has spoken, they must immediately leave.
-They bless their husband’s leadership, and pack their bags.
+Jacob, now strong and a threat, meets with his two wives privately, and they understand their time is now, and choose to immediately leave.
+They bless their husband’s leadership and pack up their bags.

-Most english translations miss an important word, in Hebrew panyim means face, most translators, including my favored ESV do not bring enough strength to this word.
-Panyim is first found in the second verse of Genesis, where the text says, and darkness was over the face (surface) of the deep.
+Some English translations miss an important Hebrew word panyim which means face.
+Panyim is found in the second verse of Genesis, where the text says, and darkness was over the face (surface) of the deep.

-Jacob saw, through Laban’s face, into his soul, and knew Laban meant to harm him.
+Jacob seemingly looked into Laban’s soul and knew Laban meant to harm him.

 God then came gave promise, reminding him of Bethel, and commanded Jacob to return to the land of his father.